We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If you’ve already mastered straight and sleek hair via the classic “blowout,” you might consider switching up your method slightly with blasts of cool air, instead.
 After you’ve let your hair air-dry about three-quarters of the way, divide your hair into sections as you normally would.
 Use the “cool” setting on your blow-dryer, making sure that your blow-dryer is moving continuously from root to tip.
 Keep the blow-dryer about six inches away from your hair while you dry it.

 This method shouldn’t take considerably longer, but you may need to keep a straightening serum or spray-on leave-in-conditioner at the ready to tame fly-away strands.
-While using a hot blow dryer has been shown to damage the hair shaft, using cool air has been proven to cause less damage than air drying alone.
+While using a hot blow dryer has

 2. Wrap your hair